SomeTouhouFan/Netology-homework-resume/README.md

 **Current live issue:**

-How to tell my warehouse coworkers that I won't go fishing on my vacation because I would like to deepen my programming skills.
+How to tell my warehouse coworkers that I won't go fishing on my vacation because I would like to deepen my programming skills?